-The policy actions the Fed takes from here on out will depend on how economic conditions develop.
+The policy actions the Fed takes from here will depend on how economic conditions develop, and they will change as economic circumstances change.
 I want to assure you that the Fed will do its level best to achieve the goals of maximum employment and stable prices.
 Thank you very much.